flyercarol/blog/_posts/2021-12-17-background.md

 ## Background

 Hi there, I am Jason from Malaysia, currently working as a postdoc in Taiwan.
-My background is geotechnical/civil engineering and geophysical exploration.
+I travel across Taiwan to deploy and actively maintain slope monitoring stations, perform geophysical exploration (surface and borehole) works at engineering scale.
-I am also an amateur maker who loves to integrate my hobbies into ongoing projects to make life better.
+Despite my major in geotechnical engineering, I am also an amateur maker who loves to integrate my hobbies into ongoing projects to make life better for everyone.

 Originally tinkered with some arduino unos and nanos, I found that commercially available solutions are either too expensive or too proprietary for full integration.
 Thanks to the open source community in arduino and raspi, I managed to interface a lot of monitoring hardwares (TDR, pressure sensors, inclinometers) to extremely flexible arduino/raspi.